jakedmtr/heart-disease-analysis/README.md

 ## Overview

-An analysis using of heart disease patients using Microsoft Excel.
+An analysis of heart disease patients using Microsoft Excel.
 Here I investigated which attributes show a correlation with heart disease.

 ## Dataset